 No spam.
 Unsubscribe anytime.

-BW Auto World · about 11 hours ago
+BW Auto World · 18 days ago

 The Supreme Court of India has admitted a petition by the Federation of Automobile Dealers Associations (FADA) concerning more than Rs 2,500 crore in blocked compensation cess credits that became unusable after the implementation of GST 2.0.
 The court has scheduled the next hearing for March 25 2026 and is considering a transitional mechanism to allow these credits to be offset against other GST liabilities.
 The case could set a precedent for handling legacy tax credits during indirect tax reforms.

-The Hindu · 14 days ago
+The Hindu · about 1 month ago

 India’s GST rationalisation introduced a two‑tiered rate structure of 5% and 18% in September 2025, boosting domestic consumption.
 However, February 2026 saw a sharp rise in import IGST collections—up 17% YoY—driven by a weaker rupee and higher import costs, which may erode the price relief from the new rates.

-Storyboard18 · 19 days ago
+Storyboard18 · about 1 month ago

 The Supreme Court of India ruled that Rooh Afza is a fruit drink under the Uttar Pradesh Value Added Tax Act, removing it from the residual category that had subjected it to a 12.5% VAT rate.
 The decision places the product under Entry 103 of Schedule II Part A, which historically attracted a 4% VAT rate for the assessment period 2008‑2012.
 The ruling emphasizes that tax classification must be based on statutory language, not food safety definitions.